Gundisalv/developer_entry_task/README.md

 ### Installing

-To run the program we will need the libraries that are listed on requierments.txt to install them do
+To run the program we will need the libraries that are listed on requirements.txt to install them do
 ```
-pip install -r requierments.txt
+pip install -r requirements.txt
 ```

 ## Running